+- b.
 Our officers must be culturally astute and able to use their awareness and understanding to conduct operations innovatively and courageously to exploit opportunities in the challenges and complexities of the operational environment.
-Further explanation of these characteristics can be found in Army Doctrine Publication (ADP) 3-0, Operations and ADP 6-22, Army Leadership and the Profession.
+Force Management Officers must possess the potential to develop, visualize, and execute creative and innovative approaches to complex challenges.
+Further explanation of these characteristics can be found in Army Doctrine Publication (ADP) 3-0, Operations and ADP 6-22, Army Leadership and the Profession. - c.

-- b.
 Unique knowledge and skills.
-Force Management officers require the following knowledge and skills: - (1) Knowledge: As the Army's subject matter experts on organizational and materiel change, Force Management officers require detailed knowledge of Army organization, structure, and doctrine.
-The FA50 officers must possess a thorough understanding of: - (a) Army Force Management processes, gained through specialized education and training and through varied Force Management assignments at operational and strategic levels of the Army. - (b) The organization of the Army, Army National Guard (ARNG), and USAR, their T10 and Title 32 United States Code responsibilities, missions, roles, and functions of their major commands. - (c) The Defense Planning, Programming, Budgeting, and Execution process. - (d) The organization of the Department of Defense (DoD); the principal strategic planning documents (National Military Strategy, National Defense Strategy, National Security Strategy, and Defense Planning Guidance).
-Joint warfighting concepts; the Joint Strategic Planning System; and the formal and informal procedures and processes for resourcing DoD and the Services. - (e) How national issues, including political, military, economic, social, intergovernmental, and international/multinational challenges influence Army and Joint Force Management. - (f) The Joint Capabilities Integration and Development System the formal DoD procedure that defines acquisition requirements and evaluation criteria for future defense programs. - (g) The procedures and processes at Joint and operational Army levels to build readiness, plan for, request, mobilize, deploy, and redeploy forces. - (2) Skills: The Force Management Functional Area requires officers to be problem solvers who are skilled in leadership at all levels; who understand military operations; who possess strong Army Values, leader attributes, and skills; and who fully understand the key leadership actions that must be taken to adapt the Army as change occurs.
+Force Management officers require the following knowledge and skills: - 1) Knowledge: As the Army's subject matter experts on organizational and materiel change, Force Management officers require detailed knowledge of Army organization, structure, and doctrine.
+The FA50 officers must possess a thorough understanding of: - (a)Army Force Management processes gained through specialized education and training and varied Force Management assignments at operational and strategic levels of the Army. - (b) The organization of the Army, Army National Guard (ARNG), and USAR, their Title 10 and Title 32 United States Code responsibilities, missions, roles, and functions of their major commands. - (c) The Defense Planning, Programming, Budgeting, and Execution process. - (d)The organization of the Department of Defense (DoD); the principal strategic planning documents (National Military Strategy, National Defense Strategy, National Security Strategy, and Defense Planning Guidance).
+Joint warfighting concepts; the Joint Strategic Planning System; and the formal and informal procedures and processes for resourcing DoD and the Services. - (e)How national issues, including political, military, economic, social, intergovernmental, and international/multinational challenges influence Army and Joint Force Management. - (f)The Joint Capabilities Integration and Development System the formal DoD procedure that defines acquisition requirements and evaluation criteria for future defense programs. - (g) The Global Force Management and Army Force Generation procedures and processes at Joint and operational Army levels to build readiness, plan for, request, mobilize, deploy, and redeploy forces. - 2) Skills: The Force Management Functional Area requires officers to be problem solvers who demonstrate the leadership fundamentals at and across echelons; who understand military operations; who possess strong Army Values, leader attributes, and skills; and who fully understand the key leadership actions that must be taken to adapt the Army as change occurs.
 Force Management officers also have the technical aptitude necessary to grasp complex, abstract ideas.
-Force Management officers must be able to: - (a) Operate routinely in high-level staff assignments where guidance may be minimal and close interaction with senior-level decision makers is frequent. - (b) Express their ideas clearly, concisely, and accurately in both oral and written communication. - (c) Thoroughly develop and clearly articulate recommendations, and potential second- and third-order effects, to senior-level decision makers. - (d) Analyze raw data to produce products that support senior-level decision makers. - (e) Organize, integrate, and lead work groups of military and civilian specialists to solve specific force management problems. - (f) Conduct innovative research on evolving force management processes or developmental Army systems or capabilities. - (g) Operate independently when in broadening assignments and present a positive representation of the FA and the Army. - c.
-Voluntary Transfer Incentive Program (VTIP).
-Functional designation is currently accomplished via VTIP.
-Details of VTIP are explained in Part One of Department of the Army Pamphlet (DA PAM) 600-3.
-Officers should refer to the most recent military personnel message on the topic for specifics and functional area requirements.
-Current FA50 requirements as of the publishing of this chapter are: - (1) Officer must have completed the Captain Career Course and should have at least 12 months of successful command Officer Evaluation Reports (OER) (or CPT key developmental (KD) equivalent
+Force Management officers must be able to: - (a) Operate routinely in high-level staff assignments where guidance may be minimal and close interaction with senior-level decision makers is frequent. - (b) Thoroughly develop clearly and concisely articulate oral and written recommendations, including and potential second- and third- order effects, to senior-level decision makers. - (c) Analyze raw data to produce products that support senior-level decision makers. - (d) Organize, integrate, and lead work groups of military and civilian specialists to solve specific force management problems. - (e)Conduct innovative research on evolving force management processes or developmental Army systems or capabilities. - (f) Operate independently when in broadening assignments and present a positive representation of the FA and the Army. - 3.
+Accessions.
+We are looking for officers who have the technical aptitude to grasp complex, abstract ideas and understand key leadership actions that must be taken to adapt the Army as change occurs.
+There are currently two avenues to enter the Force Management Functional Area.